Section of Epidemiology

 Bartholinsgade 6Q, byg.
 24., 2. sal, 1356 København K, CSS, bg.
 24, Building: 24.2.

-I have extensive experience with the design and implementation of ethnographic fieldwork projects and analyses focusing on people’s experiences of ageing in relation to national and municipal social, health, and eldercare policies, particularly home-based health initiatives such as 'reablement' programmes.
+I have extensive experience with the design and implementation of ethnographic fieldwork projects, mixed-methods studies, and analyses focusing on people’s experiences of ageing in relation to national and municipal social, health, and eldercare policies, particularly home-based health initiatives such as 'reablement' programmes.

 Originally from the US, where I worked on Capitol Hill in Washington, D.C., before developing a career in publishing and corporate communications, I have lived in Denmark since 2008.